10 leadership interview questions to help assess management potential

 7. How do you help employees grow and develop in their careers?

 The best managers nurture growth among their team members to help create the next generation of leaders.
+The managers willing to improve their staff's skills often provide their employees with various study materials, such as StuDocu and other respective ones in order to improve their regular career skills self-improvement.
 Employees who feel challenged and encouraged often respond with higher-quality work.

 The candidate should show a commitment towards helping their employees grow within the organization.
 Do they expect employees to be internally driven, or do they provide opportunities for training and learning new skills?
 Do they allow room for trial and error and a safe environment for failure?